Multi-label Node Classification On Graph-Structured Data: Results and Discussion

 As a co-authorship dataset, \dblp has the highest label homophily and the largest portion of nodes with a single label among all the real-world datasets.
 As shown in Figure \ref{fig:ccns_dblp} in the section \ref{subsec:Existing datasets}, the inter-class similarity is much weaker than the intra-class similarity.
 Besides, the high clustering coefficient indicates that the local neighborhood is highly connected.
 All of these factors further justify the best performance shown by \gcn.
 Besides, the relatively poor performances of \mlp and \deepwalk indicate that the features or the structure alone are not sufficient for estimating node labels.

 \mpara{\pcg, \humloc and \eukloc.} If the features are highly predictive of the labels, the simple baselines \mlp using only feature information would be a competitive baseline.
-In the experiments with the datasets, where the features are highly correlated (evident from relatively better performance of \mlp) with the assigned labels, i.e., the biological interaction datasets \pcg, \humloc, and \eukloc(shown in Table \ref{tab: real_exres_ap}), GNNs and \gcnlpa tend to have better performance than \deepwalk and \lanc which only utilizes graph structure and features from the direct neighborhood, respectively.
-The effective fusion of feature and label information again allows our models to perform best in this case too.
+In the experiments with the datasets, where the features are highly correlated (evident from relatively better performance of \mlp) with the assigned labels, i.e., the biological interaction datasets \humloc and \eukloc(shown in Table \ref{tab: real_exres_ap}), GNNs and \gcnlpa tend to have better performance than \deepwalk and \lanc which only utilizes graph structure and features from the direct neighborhood. \pcg exhibits low label homophily and high clustering coefficient.
+Consistent with observations in other low homophilic datasets \deepwalk outperforms other methods in \pcg too. \hgcn, on the other hand, is outperformed by simpler GNN baseline like GCN.